carlrobertoh/CodeGPT/DESCRIPTION.md

 ![Code Completions](https://github.com/carlrobertoh/CodeGPT-docs/blob/main/images/new/inline-completion.png?raw=true)

-> Completions are currently supported only for OpenAI GPT-3.5 and locally hosted models.

 ### Chat (with Vision)

 Get instant coding advice through a ChatGPT-like interface.
 Ask questions, seek explanations, or get guidance on your projects without leaving your IDE.